roggerfq/multiview-npd/README.md

 After training, **UVtrainer** generates an **XML model file**, which is then loaded by the detection algorithm implemented in this repository.

-Unlike the original work, this system was specifically designed to achieve **robust face detection under large pose variations**, supporting **out-of-plane rotations in the range of [-90°, 90°]**.
-This makes the approach suitable for **unconstrained real-world scenarios**, such as surveillance, access control, and human–computer interaction.
+Unlike the original work, this implementation was specifically designed to achieve robust face detection under large in-plane rotations in the range of [-90°, 90°].

 Quantitative performance metrics and additional experimental results can be found in the **Results** section of **[UVface](https://github.com/roggerfq/UVface)**.